Overfeeding your Boston Terrier will lead to weight gain, obesity problems and other health issues.

 |Senior Inactive Boston Terrier||10 lb (4.5kg)||296|

-For more precise and individual metrics, use Pet Alliance Nutrition calorie calculator here.
+For more precise and individual metrics, use the Pet Alliance Nutrition calorie calculator here.

 Then, how much should you feed a Boston Terrier?